chinamike65/hugo-tuolesi/content/book3/book3en.md

 Fear of falling into the lower realms is one of the reasons for taking refuge in the Three Jewels.
 Those who believe in cause and effect will not be afraid.

 In winter, if we take off our clothes outside, we won’t be able to stand it for even one night.
-The sentient beings in the cold hell will be frozen for hundreds of millions or tens of billions of years, and they can’t die even if they want to.
+Sentient beings in the cold hell will be frozen for hundreds of millions or tens of billions of years, and they can’t die even if they want to.

 They don't even have the chance to commit suicide.